gtolomei/academic-kickstart/content/authors/edoardo-gabrielli/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Sapienza University of Rome, Italy
+- name: Sapienza University of Rome
   url: "https://www.di.uniroma1.it/en"

 # Short bio (displayed in user profile at end of posts)